johnny-jack19/chat-box/README.md

 The live site is hosted [https://jackson-chat.herokuapp.com/](https://jackson-chat.herokuapp.com/)

-This website connects to an api found at [https://github.com/johnny-jack19/chat](https://github.com/johnny-jack19/chat)
+This website connects to an API found at [https://github.com/johnny-jack19/chat](https://github.com/johnny-jack19/chat)

 To get started:
 1. Click the "Sign up" button on the login page (if you have already signed up skip to step 3)